Tunnel Boring Machines

 During their 8km journeys the TBMs excavated under Perth Airport and the Swan River, reaching up to 26m depth below the surface.

-To find out more about how these machines operate, view the TBM fact sheet.
+To find out more about how these machines operate, view the TBM fact sheet or the TBM animation.

 As at 9am, Wednesday April 22, 2020: